raystack/dagger/docs/advance/pre_processor.md

 # Introduction
-Pre processors enable the users to add Flink operators/transformations before passing on the stream to the SQL query.
-Each stream registered on daggers can have chained processors.
+Pre processors enable the users to add Flink [operators/transformations](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/stream/operators) before passing on the stream to the SQL query.
+Each stream registered on dagger can have chained processors.
 They will run and transform the table before registering it.

 ## Type of Preprocessors
 Currently, there is only one type of pre-processor.